 These guidelines describe matters that each company comprising our supply chain should actively address in order to realize a sustainable society.
 In these guidelines, the term "suppliers" refers to any business entity that provides products, people, or services to NTT Group.
 Requirements described in these guidelines apply to all suppliers with whom we have direct transactions.
-One responsibility of suppliers with whom we have direct transactions to communicate the contents of these guidelines to other suppliers who constitute their upstream supply chain and promote their compliance with these guidelines, as well as confirm their compliance status, based on contracts.
+One responsibility of suppliers with whom we have direct transactions to communicate the contents of these guidelines to other suppliers who constitute their upstream supply chain and promote their compliance with these guidelines, as well as confirm their compliance status, based on contracts (In this Guidelines, "other suppliers who constitute their upstream supply chain" means our suppliers' suppliers and subcontractors).